Hayao-1111/CrossWordPuzzle/README.md

 ## NOTE

 All the text files are encoded with `utf-8`, End-of-Line-Sequence is `LF`.
-You can visit [it](https://crosswordpuzzle-summer2023-sunxl18.streamlit.app/) if you have access to science network.
+You can visit [this link](https://crosswordpuzzle-summer2023-sunxl18.streamlit.app/) if you have access to scientific network.

 **Author**: sunxl18@foxmail.com
 **Date**: 2023/7/20